THE SADNESS OF ELON MUSK

 “Come on, that’s some superhero-type shit.
 You know, you wouldn’t want to be Spiderman… just sleep tight in Gotham City and hope he’s out there doing his job.”

-“It’s hard to turn it off,” he tells him.
-“It might sound great to turn it on, but what if it doesn’t turn off?”
+“It might sound great to turn it on — but what if it doesn’t turn off?”

 He’s talking about his restless mind.

 “It doesn’t stop… it’s like a never-ending explosion.
-When I was five or six or something I thought I was insane… because it was clear that other people did not… that their mind wasn’t exploding with ideas… all the time… it was just strange… I hoped they didn’t find out, cos they might, like, put me away or something.”
+When I was five or six I thought I was insane… because it was clear that other people did not… that their mind wasn’t exploding with ideas… all the time… it was just strange… I hoped they didn’t find out, ‘cos they might, like, put me away or something.”

 And then, out of nowhere, a monologue.
-And as he speaks, strangely, he just looks sadder and sadder.
+And as he speaks, strangely, he just looks more and more depressed.

 “My goal is to try to do useful things… try to maximise it, probably the future is good… make the future exciting… something you’re looking forward to… you know like with Tesla we’re trying to make things that people love …”